 They might be able to suggest some things to help, or tell you about any local support you could use.
 Whatever you’re feeling, you’re not alone and the team are there to help.

-The people around me aren’t following coronavirus guidelines.
+The people around me aren’t helping me to feel safe from coronavirus.
 What should I do?

-Try talking with them and explaining how it makes you feel.
-It might be that they’re not sure what they can and can’t do now things are changing rapidly.
+But if they’re not currently helping you to feel protected, try talking with them and explaining how it makes you feel.
+It might be that they’re not sure what the advice is for vulnerable people now.

-If you still feel uncomfortable, talk to those around you.
-This might feel awkward, but putting your health first is always ok, and those around you should understand that.
+And if you still feel uncomfortable, it’s OK to choose not to see some people right now.
+This might feel awkward, but putting your health first is always OK, and those around you should understand that.

 Coronavirus andclinicallyextremelyvulnerable cancerpatients